 For the average person, a plant-based diet provides a sufficient amount of protein, thanks to nuts, seeds, and fresh produce.
 But, for those of us who need extra protein with our lifestyle or are seeking a more convenient way of getting it, protein powder is the answer.

-Who should use protein powder?
+Who should use protein powder for smoothies?

 Now, let’s get clear: bodybuilders don’t own the rights to protein powders.
 Any active athlete looking for an easier way to increase their protein intake should consider using a protein powder.
 Those who regularly work out need double the amount of protein than those who live a more sedate lifestyle.